fuzzywalrus/ScreenSaverKit/README.md

 # ScreenSaverKit

 `ScreenSaverKit` is a lightweight helper layer for building macOS ScreenSaver modules without having to re-implement the plumbing that every saver needs.
 Treat it as a starting point that you can copy into any new screensaver project.
+It gives you access to both CPU and Metal-accelerated rendering paths, built-in preference management, configuration sheet scaffolding, and a particle system.

+There's plenty of demo savers included to illustrate how to use the various features, plus a complete tutorial in [tutorial.md](tutorial.md) that walks you through building your first saver from scratch.

 ![Hello World Demo](documentation-src/hello-world.gif)